research-ag/hpl-io/README.md

 ### Aggregator gid status states

-The status of a transaction as per its gid can be queried via the `gidStatus(gid)` query function.
+The status of a transaction as per its gid can be queried via the `txStatus(gid)` query function.
 It returns one of the following states or traps:

 |State|Description|